HOME CONTACT ABOUT US SUPPORT SENSORYTEST.COM

 'Enable Automatic Refresh' box.
 If you want to update the report immediately,

-click the words 'Next Check in' when the 'Enable Automatic Refresh' box is
+click the words 'Next Check in' when the 'Enable Automatic Refresh' box is marked.

 If you are viewing the report as a sensory technician for an Active test, you